ShyanJMC/shyanjmc.com/content/Rust.en.md

 - Pointer

 A pointer is it.
 A pointer to something (RAM information, over variables, etc).
+In Rust they are referred with "&", they don’t have any special capabilities other than referring to data, and have no overhead.

+- Smart pointer

+Unlike normal pointers, smart pointers expand they capabilities as data structures.
+Another difference is; "smart pointers" take the ownership of pointed data, normal pointers not.

+"String"s and "Vec"s types are smart pointers.

 - Crate